nextstrain/cli/README.md

 This tool also currently requires [Docker][].
 On Windows or a Mac you should download and install [Docker Desktop][] (also known as "Docker for Mac" and "Docker for Windows") for free.
-On Linux, you package manager should include a Docker package.
+On Linux, your package manager should include a Docker package.
 After installing Docker, run `nextstrain check-setup` to ensure it works.